aidanmacgregor/EE_WiFi-BT_WiFi-Autologin-OpenWrt-Linux-ChromeOS-Android-Windows.EXE/README.md

 - As A BT Broadband OR BT Mobile Customer (BT Broadband and BT Mobile customers get free, unlimited access to the BT Wi-Fi network)

 Therse Are The URLs I Have Found To Login Without Loading A Webpage OR Typing Credidetials Every Time<br/>
+- BT Log You Out Automatically After 4 Hours (And A Few Seconds)
 - There Are 4 URLs, (HTTP GET May Only Work With Home Broadband, Others Untested) <br/>
 - If Using Inside A Script Edit The URL To Include Your Account Info<br/>
-- If Using Macrodroid (FREE & RECOMMENDED) Download The Macro & Edit The Variaables Drawer To Add Account<br/>
+- If Using Macrodroid (FREE & RECOMMENDED) Download The Macro & Edit The Variables Drawer To Add Account<br/>

 ### I Advise Using An Android Device & Macrodroid, Set up As Follows <br/>